Structure of Data in the Snowflake Data Warehouse

 Snowflake Schema

-The data warehouse schema can be seen in terms of a dimensional model in a star formation, composed of a central fact table and a set of surrounding dimension tables that hold second-level or child data for each respective dimension or data in the fact table.
-The snowflake schema is a variation of the star schema.
+The snowflake schema is a variation of the star schema and is a multi-dimensional data model, where each dimension of the star can further have a star schema of its own.
+The snowflake schema consists of a central fact table and a set of surrounding dimension tables that hold second-level or child data for each respective dimension or data in the fact table.

 Example: Star schema

-In the star schema above, sales is the fact table, holding key information about the sale.
-Details of each information item become a separate Dimension table, such as, time, product, and customer.
+In the star schema above, the sales fact table holds key information about the sale.
+The details of each information item become a separate dimension table, such as time, product, and customer.

 Example: Snowflake schema

-In the image above, each dimension table, such as, customer and store, is further expanded to break down the information into its simplest representation.
+In the image above, each dimension table, such as customer and store, is further expanded to break down the information into its simplest form.

 Micro-partitioning